FaSalih/SphereMesh/README.md

 1. `generation` is the number of recursive bisections desired.
 The more this value, the finer the mesh, but also the larger the output arrays.
 If `generation` is set to zero, then the surface meshes of the original platonic solids are returned.
 A value of 3 or 4 for an icosahedral mesh results in approximately equal-sized triangular mesh elements.
 The node positions in these high-density cases can be used as an approximation for uniform sampling of a sphere.
 1. `type` can currently take three string values: `tet`, `oct` and `ico` for tetrahedral, octahedral and icosahedral starting shapes respectively.
 1. `radius` is the radius of the sphere the mesh is to be projected onto
+1. `center` center of the sphere the mesh is to be projected onto

 ### Outputs:
 1. `P` is a 3XN array of 3D points on the unit sphere (norm of each column is 1) which denote the mesh nodes.